-A Chapter 13 bankruptcy case is a proceeding under federal law in which the debtor seeks relief under Chapter 13 of the Bankruptcy Code.
-Chapter 13 is the Chapter of the Bankruptcy Code that allows a person to repay all or a portion of his or her debts under the supervision and protection of the bankruptcy court.
+A chapter 13 bankruptcy case is a proceeding under federal law in which the debtor seeks relief under Chapter 13 of the Bankruptcy Code.
+Chapter 13 is the section of the Bankruptcy Code that allows a person to repay all, or a portion, of his or her debts under the supervision and protection of the bankruptcy court.
 The Bankruptcy Code is a federal law that deals with bankruptcy.
-A person who files a Chapter 13 case is called a debtor.
-In a Chapter 13 case, the debtor must submit to the court a plan for the repayment of all or a portion of his or her debts.
+A person who files a chapter 13 case is called a debtor.
+In a chapter 13 case, the debtor must submit to the court a plan for the repayment of all or a portion of his or her debts.
 The plan must be approved by the court to become effective.
 If the court approves the debtor’s plan, most creditors will be prohibited from collecting their claims from the debtor.
-The debtor must make regular payments to a person called the Chapter 13 trustee, who collects the money paid by the debtor and disburses it to creditors in the manner called for in the plan.
+The debtor must make regular payments to a person called the chapter 13 trustee, who collects the money paid by the debtor and disburses it to creditors in the manner called for in the plan.
 Upon completion of the payments called for in the plan, the debtor is released from liability for the remainder of his or her dischargeable debts.

-The basic difference between a Chapter 7 case and a Chapter 13 case is that in a Chapter 7 case the debtor’s nonexempt property (if any exists) is liquidated to pay as much as possible of the debtor’s debts, while in Chapter 13 cases a portion of the debtor’s future income is used to pay as much of the debtor’s debts as is feasible under the debtor’s circumstances.
-If a debtor would run the risk of losing some potential assets in a hypothetical Chapter 7, he or she may keep those assets by paying at least an equivalent amount back over a period of time in a Chapter 13.
-In a Chapter 13 case, the debtor must pay back to the unsecured creditors the greater of the following two options: 1) the monetary value of what he or she would have lost had a Chapter 7 been filed (the liquidation value); or 2) what he or she can reasonably afford to pay back over a three to five-year period of time (disposable income).
-The Chapter 13 discharge is slightly broader than a Chapter 7 discharge and releases the debtor from liability for a few types of debts that are not dischargeable under Chapter 7.
-However, a Chapter 13 case normally lasts much longer than a Chapter 7 case.
-Chapter 13 attorneys fees are generally much more expensive than a Chapter 7 due to the more complex nature of the case.
+The basic difference between a chapter 7 case and a chapter 13 case is that in a chapter 7 case the debtor’s nonexempt property (if any exists) is liquidated to pay as much as possible of the debtor’s debts, while in chapter 13 cases a portion of the debtor’s future income is used to pay as much of the debtor’s debts as is feasible under the debtor’s circumstances.
+If a debtor would run the risk of losing some potential assets in a hypothetical chapter 7, he or she may keep those assets by paying at least an equivalent amount back over a period of time under chapter 13.
+In a chapter 13 case, the debtor must pay back to the unsecured creditors the greater of the following two options: 1) the monetary value of what he or she would have lost had a chapter 7 been filed (the “liquidation value”); or 2) what he or she can reasonably afford to pay back over a three- to five-year period of time (“disposable income”).
+The chapter 13 discharge is slightly broader than the discharge in chapter 7, and releases the debtor from liability for a few types of debts that are not dischargeable under chapter 7 at all.
+However, a chapter 13 case normally lasts much longer than a chapter 7 case.
+Chapter 13 attorneys fees are generally much higher than for chapter 7, due to the more complex nature of the case.

 Chapter 13 is usually preferable for a person who: